-Picking the top Polar running watch or activity tracker is no easy task.
-The Finnish sports tracking giant has launched an array of new wrist-based wearables in the last couple of years, looking to track your everyday activities, your workouts, your runs - while at the same time monitoring your heart rate and keeping you up to speed with your smartphone notifications.
+Picking the best Polar running watch or activity tracker is no easy task.
+The Finnish sports tracking giant has launched an array of new wrist-based wearables in the last couple of years, looking to track your everyday activities, your workouts and your runs - while at the same time monitoring your heart rate and keeping you up to speed with your smartphone notifications.

 There's a huge difference, not just in terms of price, between the top-end Polar GPS running watch and the basic activity tracking models, so read on to find out what Polar device is best for you...